-Mode of Core modules Specialist modules Weekly time learning via: Face-to-face teaching Taught face-to-face in study venue.
+Mode of Core modules Specialist modules Weekly time learning via:

+Face-to-face teaching Taught face-to-face in study venue.
 Likely to include study with students on other interrelated Foundation Degrees to share learning from practice Some face-to-face teaching weeks when generic content is appropriate for study in interrelated Foundation Degrees.
 Weekly teaching is either face-to-face or live online.
 5.5 hours Live online teaching Predominantly teaching is live online to facilitate contact with all students on this Foundation Degree to share specific practice related to this degree.
-Conference Conference provides Conference provides Replaces that

-Face-to-face teaching opportunity to explore the skills needed for practitioner-based enquiry. opportunity to explore key modules specific to this Foundation Degree. week's 5.5 hours of weekly teaching time.
-Conference Additional time provided student feedback and co • Independent study Independent study included preparation for assignments completed in addition to taught sessions; at times this will have been guided by tutors.
+Conference Face-to-face teaching Conference Conference provides opportunity to explore the skills needed for practitioner-based enquiry.
+Additional time provided student feedback and co Replaces that week's 5.5 hours of weekly teaching time.
+Independent study Independent study included preparation for assignments completed in addition to taught sessions; at times this will have been guided by tutors.
 Typically 25 hours Work-based placement Work-based placement provides key learning environment to integrate academic and work-based learning.
 7 hours